 |Secondary Sub-deciduous Forest||160|

-Changes in land use is caused by conversion to grazing pastures and to agriculture,.
-Other factors contributing to deforestation (from the regression analysis in PACCCH, 2011) include: population density, distance to roads, distance to cities / towns, distances from agricultural or livestock areas, and gradients of slope.
+Changes in land use are caused by conversion to grazing pastures and agriculture.
+Other factors that contribute to deforestation (from the regression analysis in PACCCH, 2011) include: population density, distance to roads, distance to cities / towns, distances from agricultural or livestock areas, and slopes.

 |1.||Mexico FREL link|